Menendo González: Regency of Alfonso V

-Before 999, King Vermudo II placed his heir, Alfonso V, under the tutorship of his alférez Menendo.
+Before 999, Vermudo II placed his heir, Alfonso V, under the tutorship of his alférez Menendo.
 Alfonso was only five at his father's death (September 999) and he spent the early years of his reign in the care of Menendo and his wife.
 The earliest act of Alfonso as king dates to 13 October 999, and it lists as confirmants first Count Menendo González ("Menendus Gundisaluiz, comes") and then "Duke" Sancho García of Castile ("Santius, dux, Garsea prolis").
 Menendo, too, appears in contemporary documents with the ducal title, as in "Lord Duke Menendo, son of Gonzalo" ("dux domnus Menendus proles Gundisalvi").

 Until 1003, the young Alfonso always appears in his official acts with his mother, Elvira García, a sister of the count of Castile, beside him.
 Possibly she was exercising the regency under her brother's influence.

 In 1000, Menendo witnessed the king's confirmation of the testament of Hilal, called Salvatus, the Mozarabic abbot of San Cipriano de Valdesalce, after the queen-regent Elvira and before five bishops of the realm.
 A charter dated 23 December 1001 records the settlement of a dispute concerning the monastery of Celanova by Alfonso V and "his elder, the lord Menendo, son of Gonzalo" ("senatus sui domni Ermenagildi Gundisaluiz prolis").
 Another charter dated 11 January 1002 records the donation of San Andrés de Congostro to the monastery of Celanova and was confirmed by Duke Menendo.

 After 1003, Elvira no longer appears in royal charters; she may have been removed in a palace coup by Menendo.
 In subscribing one royal act Menendo went so far as to call himself "he who under the authority of the aforementioned king ordains and guides all things" ("qui sub imperio iam dicti regis hec omnia ordinavit et docuit").

 In 1004, Sancho challenged the regency of Menendo.
 Both counts petitioned the Córdoban hajib Abd al-Malik to arbitrate the dispute.
 According to Ibn Khaldun, a hearing took place and Abd al-Malik's deputy, the judge (qadi) of the Mozarabic community of Córdoba, Asbag bin Abd Allah bin Nabil, found in favour of Menendo.
 According to some sources this took place in Córdoba with the two disputant counts in attendance, but according to others it took place in León.

 A royal charter of 1007 gives the king's recognition to the power of Menendo in Galicia.
 In it he is called "the great count who holds all the land of Galicia" (comes magnus ... omnem terram Gallecie ... obtinebat).